 The Impact on Rodent Populations

 We have known for years that there are many creatures which are dependent upon humans for their very survival.
 In fact, house mice are often referred to as commensal rodents.
 The term commensal often refers to a species of organisms that obtains necessary food and shelter from a host organism.
-As such, over time the house mouse and other rodent species have developed behaviors that have allowed them not only to survive, but to flourish in the presence of humans.
+As such, over time the house mouse and other rodents have developed behaviors allowing them not only to survive, but flourish in the presence of humans.
 However, social distancing and other restrictions have shown to have a greater impact on the rodent population than was ever expected.
 In the absence of humans and the trash they leave behind, rodents have been forced to search more aggressively for available food.
 Rodent populations in larger urban areas have become more aggressive and mobile in search of resources, even resorting to cannibalism of weaker animals for food.
 Rodent populations in suburban areas have seen an increase, often capitalizing on the abundance of food scraps that now accumulate in the neighborhood streets.

 The Impact on Urban Wildlife

 We have also seen a change in the urban wildlife population.
 Many animals, often considered elusive pre-pandemic, have begun to take advantage of the absence of their most feared predator, man.
 They too, have modified their behaviors to capitalize on this new-found freedom.
 Many have modified the size of their normal home-ranges, increasing their territories in search of both food and suitable mates.
 Like their rodent counterparts, some birds have also modified their diet in response to the lack of human-provided food.
 This adaptation has resulted in the presence of certain species of birds in areas not normally frequented before COVID-19.